chrieke/geojson-invalid-geometry/README.md

 [Example 2 - 4D coordinates](examples_geojson/valid_but_problematic/more_than_2d_coordinates_4d.geojson)

 ### Crosses anti-meridian
-A Polygon or LineString that extends across the 180th meridian can lead to interoparability issues, and instead should be cut in two as a MultiPolygon or MultiLineString.
+A **Polygon/LineString** that extends across the 180th meridian can lead to interoparability issues, and instead should be cut in two as a MultiPolygon or MultiLineString.
 The anti-meridian goes in vertical direction (north-south), the longitude at this line can be given as either east or west.
 Also see ["The 180th Meridian"](https://macwright.com/2016/09/26/the-180th-meridian.html) by Tom MacWright.